-It all started in the summer of 2013 with free English classes at a dusty shack.
+It all started in the fall of 2013 with free English classes at a dusty shack.
 Sharing books and a library eventually followed.

 From three students at that first class in 2013, the free Sunday English classes soon regularly attracted 30 to 40 children per week.
 The classes were held in whatever borrowed space volunteers could find -- at a food shack, a neighbor's house, a driveway, a shophouse, and finally in November 2018, in a 2-story, rented house.

 Additional programs were soon added.
 Parents of ESL students wanted English lessons too, so BBFL introduced free classes for adults.
 Families with toddlers also asked for a program, so BBFL began offering Story Time.
 Later, the library team added field trips, sports days, scholarships, Birthday Book Club, Visiting Author Program, Reading Incentive Program, and a variety of workshops to capitalize on the many talents of volunteers (chess, art, music, yoga, drama, basketball).

 All of these special library services are free because of community support.
 BBFL is completely funded by grants and donations.
 At the core of BBFL operations is a 5-member Executive Board that works closely with five Advisory Board members.
 On top of that, countless other volunteers give freely of their time and talents to staff the library as librarians, teachers and translators.
 BBFL exists thanks to a massive amount of community support!